 Amanda has been passionately involved in the dance industry for over 15 years.
 She has trained extensively in a variety of dance disciplines and has travelled across Ontario to compete, where she has been awarded many accolades for her artistry and technical capabilities including many special awards, overall awards, judge’s choice awards, top discipline marks, and the Highest Overall Mark of the Competition at both Regional and National events.
 In 2013, Amanda was crowned the National Title of Miss Shine Dance.
 Amanda has worked with numerous dance professionals, including TOKYO, Victor Smalley, Angel Armas, Stephen ‘tWitch’ Boss, Stephanie Rutherford, and Eryn Waltman to name a few.
 She has performed in various dance shows and performances, including performing as a company dancer with the Youth in Motion Dance Project.
 Amanda has found great success as a dance teacher and choreographer, with her students and choreography receiving many awards and recognitions.
 She has been commended for her age appropriate and smart choreography choices for dancers of all ages and abilities, as well as her creative concepts.
 Amanda is an Acrobatic Arts certified instructor, under the direction and training of Meaghan Wegg (former Cirque Du Soliel performer) and Tim Buckley (renowned physiotherapist).
 In her role as studio director, Amanda is an avid supporter of her community and has been an active participant and choreographer for many community and charity events.
 She has a strong belief in instilling valuable life skills in her dancers and promotes the values of personal growth and leadership in her dance programming.
-Amanda holds an Honors Bachelor of Arts degree in Community & Criminal Justice with a Minor in Family Studies from Brescia University College, as well as Master of Arts degree in Sociology from Western University.
-She is currently attending the Faculty of Education at Western University, pursuing a Bachelor of Education degree.
+Amanda holds an Honors Bachelor of Arts degree, a Master of Arts degree, and a Bachelor of Education degree from Western University.
+Outside of Dance Ahead, Amanda is an Ontario Certified Teacher with the Thames Valley District School Board.
 Amanda is a passionate dance educator and she is extremely proud of the studio she has created and dancers she has worked with over the years.

-Jordan has been a competitive dancer for over 5 years, training in various dance disciplines such as jazz, lyrical, contemporary, hip hop, acro, and musical theatre.
-Jordan has received various overall and special awards for her competitive routines, including being awarded Most Potential Dancer at Breakthru Dance Challenge, and has worked with various dance professionals including Jordan Clark, Jennifer Pappas, and Emily Spearing.
+Jordan has been a competitive dancer for many years, training in various dance disciplines such as jazz, lyrical, contemporary, hip hop, acro, and musical theatre.
+Jordan has received various overall and special awards for her competitive routines, including being awarded Most Potential Dancer at Breakthru Dance Challenge, and at This is It Dance Competition.
+Jordan has also worked with various dance professionals including Jordan Clark, Jennifer Pappas, and Emily Spearing.
 Jordan has worked as a dance teacher and assistant dance teacher at Dance Ahead for several years now, working with dancers of various ages and levels.
 Jordan is continuing to train as a dancer at Dance Ahead and is thrilled to continue to teach as well.

 Rachel began dancing at the age of 3 as a recreational dancer and began competitive dance at the age of 10.
 Rachel has been trained in many dance disciplines, including jazz, lyrical, contemporary, hip hop, acro, and musical theatre.
 Rachel has received various overall and special awards for her groups, duet/trios, and solos.
 Rachel has also participated in various workshops with instructors such as Jordan Clark (winner of So You Think You Can Dance Canada and star of The Next Step) and Jennifer Pappas (Star of The Next Step).
 As a dance teacher, Rachel has taught many classes of different styles, teaching dancers ages 2.5-12.
 Rachel is continuing to train as a dancer at Dance Ahead and is looking forward to continuing to work with the dancers at Dance Ahead.